Handbook of the Mammals of the World: The Handbook of the Mammals of the World Volume 2: Hoofed Mammals (published in August 31, 2011)

-Volume 3: Primates (published in April 2013)
+The Handbook of the Mammals of the World Volume 3: Primates (published in April 30, 2013)

 The third volume is devoted to the primates.
-It covers 17 families and the details to the taxonomy, range, habitat, reproduction, behaviour, and conservation status of 470 species.
+It covers 17 families and the details to the taxonomy, range, habitat, reproduction, behaviour, and conservation status of 481 species.
 The 57 colour plates are created by English wildlife artist Stephen D. Nash.
 Edited by Russell A. Mittermeier, Anthony B. Rylands, Don E. Wilson.

 Groups covered in this volume are: